ivan-hc/AppMan/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------
 # Related projects
+#### Side Projects
+- *[amcheck](https://github.com/ivan-hc/amcheck), checks the validity of scripts in this database and monitors the availability of AppImages*
+- *[am-extras](https://github.com/ivan-hc/am-extras), lists applications from third-party databases*

 #### External tools and forks used in this project
-- [aisap](https://github.com/mgord9518/aisap), sandboxing solutions for AppImages
+- *[aisap](https://github.com/mgord9518/aisap) and [sas](https://github.com/Samueru-sama/simple-appimage-sandbox), sandboxing solutions for AppImages, see sandboxing options above*
-- [appimagetool/go-appimage](https://github.com/probonopd/go-appimage), get rid of libfuse2 from your AppImages
-- [pkg2appimage](https://github.com/AppImage/pkg2appimage), create AppImages on the fly from existing .deb packages
+- *[appimagetool](https://github.com/AppImage/appimagetool), get rid of libfuse2 from old AppImages (option `nolibfuse`) and create AppImages on the fly (see [appimage-bulder-scripts](https://github.com/ivan-hc/AM/tree/main/appimage-bulder-scripts))*
-- [repology](https://github.com/repology), the encyclopedia of all software versions
+- *[dbin](https://github.com/xplshn/dbin), the easy to use/get, suckless software distribution system, used as OCI registry client to install packages from third-party databases*

+#### Organizations and their affiliates that actively contribute to this project
+- *[Package Forge](https://github.com/pkgforge), Improving Package Management & Security for Linux systems*
+  - *[Dev](https://github.com/pkgforge-dev), Package Forge's Official Developer Repos*
+  - *[Community](https://github.com/pkgforge-community), Package Forge's Community Repos, Projects & their Dependencies*
+- *[Portable Linux Apps](https://github.com/Portable-Linux-Apps), Census, cataloging and distribution of AppImages and portable apps for GNU/Linux*

 #### My other projects
-- [AppImaGen](https://github.com/ivan-hc/AppImaGen), easily create AppImages from Ubuntu PPAs or Debian using pkg2appimage and appimagetool;
+- *[AppImaGen](https://github.com/ivan-hc/AppImaGen), easily create AppImages from Ubuntu PPAs or Debian using pkg2appimage and appimagetool*
-- [ArchImage](https://github.com/ivan-hc/ArchImage), create AppImages for all distributions using Arch Linux packages.
-Powered by JuNest;
+- *[ArchImage](https://github.com/ivan-hc/ArchImage), create AppImages for all distributions using Arch Linux packages.
+Powered by JuNest*
-- [Firefox for Linux scripts](https://github.com/ivan-hc/Firefox-for-Linux-scripts), easily install the official releases of Firefox for Linux;
+- *[Firefox for Linux scripts](https://github.com/ivan-hc/Firefox-for-Linux-scripts), easily install the official releases of Firefox for Linux*
-- [My AppImage packages](https://github.com/ivan-hc#my-appimage-packages) the complete list of packages managed by me and available in this database;
+- *[My AppImage packages](https://github.com/ivan-hc#my-appimage-packages) the complete list of packages managed by me and available in this database*
-- [Snap2AppImage](https://github.com/ivan-hc/Snap2AppImage), try to convert Snap packages to AppImages.
+- *[Snap2AppImage](https://github.com/ivan-hc/Snap2AppImage), try to convert Snap packages to AppImages*

 ------------------------------------------------------------------------